fshchudlo/merge-it-hot/README.md

 - Configure Slack application to get required tokens.
 You can use "Create an app" and "Tokens and installing apps" sections [from this Slack guide](https://slack.dev/bolt-js/tutorial/getting-started#create-an-app).
-You can use `./slack_app_manifest.yml` file as a basis to create your own app and assign all the required oauth scopes.
+You can use [slack_app_manifest.yml](assets/slack_app_manifest.yml) file as a basis to create your own app and assign all the required oauth scopes.
-- Create the copy of `.env.example` file, name it `.env` and provide relevant config values. `BITBUCKET_READ_API_TOKEN` is optional and needed only to fetch commit message when notifying about new commit to the pull request.
+- Create the copy of [env.example](env.example) file, name it `.env` and provide relevant config values.
 - Run ```npm run start```

 ### Running e2e-tests with an app

-- e2e tests will require real Slack and Bitbucket connections.
+- e2e tests will require real Slack and Bitbucket/GitHub connections.
 Please refer to [Running app](#running-app) section above.
 - e2e-tests are implemented with [HTTP Client CLI](https://www.jetbrains.com/help/idea/http-client-cli.html).
 Thus, it should be installed.
 - Fill `http-client.env.json` file with parameters you find relevant.
 If you want to use real data, consider creating your own `http-client.private.env.json` config.
-It is added to the `.gitignore`
+It is already added to the `.gitignore`
 - Run ```ijhttp .e2e-tests/e2e-test-requests.http``` from the project root directory.

 ### Running the service